vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 on the scorched skins of those low folks. <br>
 What a sex like feel it is to rule."

+"With My fist, give pain to those slaves. <br>
+There They were with me."
+Low is She, <br>
+He, It.
+Low's what Low wants to be. <br>
+Low's They.
+Low put folks in their graves.

+[...]

+"She's who She is and has to be, <br>
+她是天使," He says.
+She wiles: <br>
+"It's just Me and you here", She smiles. <br>
+But He's still there.
+I know Low's She,

+'Cause She puts Her foot on my face, <br>
+pressed on my mouth, and looks at Him. <br>
+He says: "You must bow to Her whim." <br>
+That's how He puts me in my place.

+'Cause I work for Him, He's my boss. <br>
+He's like a dad.
+And He is Low, <br>
+'cause He walks with me when I'm slow, <br>
+and tells me the cause of my loss.

+Low's It when It says: "You can do <br>
+what you want, it's how you do it. <br>
+What you say, it's how you say it. <br>
+Think 'bout that, then you can be true."

 ### Part four, in which